-The computer lab is located in Building A on the garden level floor.
-The lab is open to students and faculty and is equipped with 44 Windows 7 workstations and 6 Mac G4s.
-Both Macs and PCs are equipped with Office productivity software and are networked to provide students with printing capabilities and internet access.
+The All-Purpose computer lab is located in Building A on the garden level floor.
+The lab is open to students and faculty 7 days a week (when class is in session) and is equipped with 44 Windows workstations and 6 Mac G4s.
+Both Macs and PCs are equipped with Office productivity software and allow printing.
 Workstations for advanced film making and editing are also available.
-In addition two large copiers are available in the lab for printing, copying and scanning.
+Two large copiers are available in the lab for printing, copying and scanning.

-The Evans Hall Library has one computer room on the first floor which is equipped with 22" I-Macs.
-Printing, scanning and copying is available to student and faculty in the library.
+The Evans Hall Library has one computer room on the first floor which is equipped with 22" IMacs.
+Printing, scanning and copying is available to students and faculty in the library.